Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 The Portuguese people are proud advocates of not only their culture but also their history.
 A good example of this is the fact that ancient practices and beliefs are kept alive and are transferred down the generations.

-You will find recipes that date back several decades or centuries used in the present day.
+Today, this rich heritage is celebrated in museums, monuments, and cultural traditions, fostering a profound sense of national pride among its people.
+So much so that you will find recipes that date back several decades or centuries used in the present day.
 While Portugal might be small, the residents really love their country.
 If you ask any of them, no city is more beautiful than Lisbon.

-Soccer is the National Passion
+Soccer Is The National Passion

 When it comes to sports, the love between the Portuguese people and soccer is unbreakable.
 In fact, soccer is the oldest sport in Portugal.
 The first soccer team, Boavista, was founded back in 1903.